stakewise/v3-operator/README.md

 and your preferred tool for generating the hot wallet, such as [MetaMask](https://metamask.io/) or [MyEtherWallet](https://help.myetherwallet.com/en/articles/6512619-using-mew-offline-current-mew-version-6).
-If you choose to use your own methods, you will need to generate public key file via `todo!` command.
+If you choose to use your own methods, you will need to generate public key file via `generate-public-keys` command.

 **The deposit data flow is deprecated and will no longer be supported after the v4 StakeWise Operator release.
 If you rely on this feature, please continue using an older version.**